Dr. Lauren K. McCoy, R. Psych.

 Doctor of Philosophy (Ph.D.) in Counselling Psychology

-University of Calgary (one of only five PhD counselling programs accredited by the Canadian Psychological Association)
+University of Calgary (one of only five PhD counselling programs in Canada accredited by the Canadian Psychological Association)

 Master of Science (M.Sc.) in Counselling Psychology